 Trident grants undergraduate credit for military education as recommended by the American Council on Education's (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
-This is in accordance with transfer credit policies at the University.
-Students may request evaluation of military credit by submitting official JST transcripts to the Office of Admissions.
+This is in accordance with transfer credit policies at Trident.
+Students may request evaluation of military credit by submitting official Joint Service Transcripts (JST) to the Office of Admissions.